Cannock Chase murders: Background

 Raymond Leslie Morris was born on 13 August 1929 in Walsall, Staffordshire (now part of the county of West Midlands).
 Morris had lived in Walsall his entire life and was reported to have an IQ of 120.
 In 1951, he married a young woman named Muriel, the daughter of a neighbour, who was two years younger than him.
 The couple had two sons.

 Morris's first wife would later describe her first husband as a highly sexed individual with a need to express sexual dominance and control over his spouse and household.
 According to his wife, her husband's "cheeks would go pale" if she did not disrobe immediately upon his ordering her to do so at any time of the day.
-Nonetheles, externally, he was a respectable, hard-working man.
-The couple's marriage lasted ten years before his first wife left the marital home, largely due his violent and controlling behaviour.
+Nonetheless, externally, he was a respectable, hard-working man.
+The couple's marriage lasted ten years before his first wife left the marital home, largely due to his violent and controlling behaviour.
 The couple officially divorced on the grounds of adultery in 1963, with Morris being ordered to pay child support to his wife.
 He later began threatening to withhold these payments from his wife unless she agreed to engage in sex with him.
 His first wife later remarried and later gave birth to a third child.